mopioid/Borderlands-Reign-Of-Giants/README.md

 Upon encountering a Giant, you will be faced with an enemy notably stronger than the common variant, but will be appropriately rewarded.
 In addition to more XP, Giants drop a guaranteed item from a specialized loot pool.

 *Reign Of Giants* has the additional benefit of compatibility.
-It will work (almost entirely) in co-op, so long as both players are running the mod.
+It will work in co-op, so long as both players are running the mod.
 It will also work along side other mods, including enemy mods such as Enemy Randomizer and Spawn Multiplier.
 Currently only Borderlands 2 is supported, however TPS support is planned.

 ...Was every enemy mentioned enough?
 Every.
 Enemy.
 Plus a few easter eggs.
 Happy Hunting!
 (Also, please tag me with screenshots of your best Giants.)